← Home

 What I write about

-It’s also worth noting that, despite my membership of a number of organisations (political and professional): I’m always writing with my own voice, and nothing I say should be taken to be representative of the views of any particular organisation.
+It’s also worth noting that despite my membership of a number of organisations both political and professional: I’m always writing with my own voice, and nothing I say should be taken to be representative of the views of any particular organisation.

 All of the posts and pages on this site are released under the Peer Production License.
 This is a modified, explicitly anti-capitalist, version of the CC-NC.

-It’s fairly common to release blog content under a CC license, but I don’t do this because I think the name is misleading and it actually enables privatisation and permits for-profit use of the work.
-If I want to contribute to some shared ideal of a digital commons; I want to make sure that these commons are not enclosed like those of yore.
-Read more about this here, and here.
+It’s fairly common to release blog content under a CC license but I don’t do this because I think the name is misleading and it actually enables privatisation and permits for-profit use of the work.
+This thinking was largely influenced by the analysis of the folks at Telekommunisten.

-You can read the P2P foundation page wiki on the Peer Production License, but in summation if you’re a commoner, an independent worker, a co-operative or worker-owned entity, or a non-profit: you can do what you want with the content, for free, including republishing it to make money (e.g. in a book).
+The P2P Foundation wiki provides a really good summary of the Peer Production License which you should read.
+In essence the license stipulates that if you’re a commoner, independent worker, a co-operative or worker-owned entity, or a non-profit: you can do what you want with the content including republishing it to make money (e.g. in a book).
 If you’re a for-profit, capitalist, organisation that isn’t owned by its workers then you have to pay to have these rights.
 You don’t get anything without contributing back to the commons.

 Languages